Purpose, Progress, Principles: What Europe’s Top Employers Get Right

 Table of Contents

-As competition for talent heats up, employer attractivenessthe likelihood someone would consider applying to a given company if they were looking for a jobhas become a vital signal of corporate reputation.
+As competition for talent heats up, employer attractiveness—the likelihood someone would consider applying to a given company if they were looking for a job—has become a vital signal of corporate reputation and a defining factor among the best companies to work for in Europe.

-Drawing on Calibers 2025 rankings of the largest listed companies in France, Germany, Italy, and the UK, we highlight five cross-market themes and the companies exemplifying them.
+Drawing on survey data from Caliber’s Employer Attractiveness Rankings, which analyze the top companies in France, Germany, Italy, and the UK, we highlight five cross-market themes and the best workplaces in Europe that exemplify them.

 All insights are grounded in media coverage from the past 12 months.